andreasfelix/master-thesis/content/2_theory.md

 # Beam Dynamics in Electron Storage Rings

-This chapter introduces the basics of electron beam dynamics in ciruclar accelerators.
-The books of H. Wiedemann [@wiedemann], A. Wolski [@wolski2018introduction], K. Wille [@wille] and F. Hinterberger [@hinterberger] were the key sources of the following sections.
+This chapter covers all concepts of electron beam dynamics in ciruclar accelerators, which are implemented in the developed beam optics code.
+The books of H. Wiedemann [@wiedemann], A. Wolski [@wolski2018introduction], K. Wille [@wille] and F. Hinterberger [@hinterberger] were the main sources of this chapter.

-@sec:linear-beam-dynamics covers the linear optics.
+Electrons in an storage ring oscillate around a curved ideal path.
+Transforming this ideal orbit away by using a different coordianate system than Cartesian coordinates, will facilitate our work in the following sections; the Frenet-Serret coordinate system is introduced in @sec:frenet-serret-coordinates and the equations of motion in this new coordinate system are derived in @sec:equations-of-motion.

+Linearizing these equations of motions allows for an analytical description of the particle beam.
+The theory of linear beam optics is covered in @sec:linear-beam-dynamics.
 In @sec:chromaticity the effect of energy derivations of the particle beam on the betatron tune is discussed.
-Sectionq

-All covered concepts are implemented in the developed beam optics code.
+Important beam parameters like the emittance and beam brightness are determined by the arrangement of magnets.
+The most fundamental lattices are disscuesed in @sec:lattice-design.

-## The Co-moving coordinate system
+## The Co-moving coordinate system {#sec:frenet-serret-coordinates}

 To describe the motion of a particle within an accelerator it is common to choose the co-moving Frenet-Serret coordinates, whose origin follows the trajectory of the reference particle.